reiver/guide-research-interviewing/README.md

 A guide on how to conduct interviews for research.
 These are the types of interviews that would be done by product researchers, UX designers, business analysts, and software engineers.

+This guide will tell you _what_ **questions to ask** the interviewee, and _why_ you should ask those questions.

+But note, you need to **takes notes** while you are interviewing the interviewee.
+If you don't take notes, you are wasting your time.
+Whether you take your notes on a paper, or on a laptop, or on a mobie phone — it doesn't matter — just **take notes**!

 ---

 There are 6 phases to inteviewing: